 If you are interested in working with people and you would like to make a difference to the way primary care is delivered in the community, then this is the place for you!

-Further details about recent Honours student projects, including areas of sexual health and Indigenous health can be found here.
+Further details about past Honours student projects can be found here.

-The Honours program at the Department of General Practice involves two subjects of Advanced Coursework and a Research Project.
+The Honours program at the Department of General Practice involves two coursework subjects and a Research Project.

-> the common building blocks needed for biomedical research;
+- the common building blocks needed for biomedical research; and

 Students must satisfy the Faculty of Medicine, Dentistry and Health Sciences (MDHS) entry requirements.
 We welcome students of every health-related discipline.
 We currently have students with backgrounds in medicine, nursing, psychology, statistics, policy and community services.

 The Faculty of MDHS Health Hub has prepared a guideline on “How to Apply” to current and prospective students for the Bachelor of Science (Honours) and Bachelor of Biomedicine (Honours).

 This course commences in the middle of February and finishes early November.
 There is no mid-year intake.

 This particular Honours program can only be undertaken on a full-time basis.
 A student would be expected to be engaged in their research for an average of thirty hours per week over two semesters.